So you’re in an American bar.

 Learning common everyday English idioms will help you fit in with most situations whether it’s at a basketball game, over a beer, studying or going out on a hot date.

-The key to understanding English idioms is never to look at them or read them in a literal sense – once you unlock the secrets of idiomatic English language then you’ll have cracked the code!
+The key to understanding English idioms is never to look at them or read them in a literal sense – the words just won’t make sense together.
+Instead, you need to learn them in context so you can understand their true meaning.

 To help you master English idioms, we’ve gathered together 20 of the most common American English idioms and expressions.
 They’re useful for ESL students, or anyone learning English.
 Enjoy!